tyaga/sfVkontaktePlugin/README.md

-# sfVkontaktePlugin plugin for symfony 1.3 and 1.4
+# sfVkontaktePlugin plugin to symfony 1.4

+**What does plugin do?**

+It strongly simplify development of [VKontakte](http://vk.com/) [applications](http://vk.com/pages.php?act=developers) on [Symfony Framework](http://www.symfony-project.org/).

+*VKontakte is the most popular social network service in CIS.
+It has around 75 million users.*

+Plugin gives you:
+1. Php class for performing secure VKontarte api calls
+2. JS library - wrapper for installing app, making proper settings, uploading photos to VK and post to walls.
+3. Profile and friends retriever - it saves to your database profile of current user and list of his friends.

-This plugin is still in development.
+This plugin is still in development, but the development concern generally on making it more adjustable.

+The test application for this plugin will be released soon.

 ##Requirements:

-*   Symfony 1.3 and more
+*   [Symfony](http://www.symfony-project.org/) 1.3 and more.
+ORM should be Doctrine only.
-*   Doctrine 1.2
+*   [jQuery](http://jquery.com) 1.4.2 (maybe older version, not tested)
 *   php-curl module to make VK Api POST requests
-*   jQuery 1.4.2 (maybe older version, not tested)

 ##Installation:

-1. Fetch code , move downloaded source to your plugin directory and enable plugin in SF_ROOT/config/ProjectConfiguration.class.php:
+*  Use git submodule.
+Another way is to fetch code, move downloaded source to your plugin directory.

 		$ cp ~/sfVkontaktePlugin SF_ROOT/plugins

+Enable plugin in SF_ROOT/config/ProjectConfiguration.class.php:

 		// SF_ROOT/config/ProjectConfiguration.class.php
 		$this->enablePlugins('sfVkontaktePlugin');

-2. Enable the sfVkontakteFetch module to fetch friends and upload photos to VK server.
+*  Enable the sfVkontakteFetch module to fetch friends and upload photos to VK server.
 Add this line to your SF_ROOT/frontend/config/settings.yml file:

 		enabled_modules: [default, sfVkontakteFetch]

-3. Change routing options in factories.yml to automatically add mandatory iframe parameters to every link on your site.
+*  Change routing options in factories.yml to automatically add mandatory iframe parameters to every link on your site.
 Change parameter in your SF_ROOT/frontend/config/factories.yml.
 Or you can set the enable_append_get_params configuration to false.
 See Configuration chapter.

 		all:
 		  routing:
 		    class: sfVkontaktePatternRouting

-4. Change security settings of your application in SF_ROOT/frontend/config/security.yml
+*  Change security settings of your application in SF_ROOT/frontend/config/security.yml

 		default:
 		  is_secure: true

-5. Download jQuery library and add link to it into view.yml of your application (or use another way to enable jQuery)
+*  Download jQuery library and add link to it into view.yml of your application (or use another way to enable jQuery)

 		javascripts:    [lib/jquery-1.4.2, main]

-6. Change inheritance of the myUser class in SF_ROOT/frontend/lib/myUser.class.php
+*  Change inheritance of the myUser class in SF_ROOT/frontend/lib/myUser.class.php

 		class myUser extends sfVkontakteUser {

-7. Change inheritance of your actions.class.php .
+*  Change inheritance of your actions.class.php .
 		class mainActions extends sfVkontakteActions {

-8. Add js setter partial to application layout.php.
+*  Add js setter partial to application layout.php.
 Add it inside the &lt;head&gt; tag.

 		<? include_partial('sfVkontakteFetch/init_js_options')?>

-9. If you want to use our installation and settings messages, add partial to application layout.php.
+*  If you want to use our installation and settings messages, add partial to application layout.php.
 Add it inside the &lt;body&gt; tag.
 Otherwise, see Client side chapter.

 		<? include_partial('sfVkontakteFetch/messages')?>

-10. Put your VK App settings in settings.yml.
+*  Put your VK App settings in settings.yml.
 Optionally add SF_ROOT/config/settings.yml to your VCS ignore.
 It allows you to have two instances of your VK App with different settings

 		$ cp SF_ROOT/plugins/sfVkontaktePlugin/config/settings-example.yml SF_ROOT/config/settings.yml
 		$ vi SF_ROOT/config/settings.yml

-11. Setup the database and model.
+*  Setup the database and model.
 Add to your user model actAs **sfVkontakteApiUser** behaviour.

 		// doctrine/schema.yml
 		User:
 		  actAs: [sfVkontakteApiUser]

-12. Build and load your schema, or import sql manually.
+*  Build and load your schema, or import sql manually.
 Then publish plugin assets.

 		$ ./symfony doctrine:build --all --and-load
 		$./symfony plugin:publish:assets